-- Notes: A. Broad Run is an investment advisor registered with the U.S. Securities and Exchange Commission under the Investment Advisers Act of 1940, as amended.
+- A. Broad Run is an investment advisor registered with the U.S. Securities and Exchange Commission under the Investment Advisers Act of 1940, as amended.
 Broad Run is defined as an independent investment advisor that is not affiliated with any parent organization.
 Policies for valuing portfolios, calculating performance and preparing compliant presentations are available upon request.
 A list of composite descriptions is available upon request. - B. The Focus Equity Composite contains all fee-paying, discretionary accounts that are managed according to Broad Run's Focus Equity Strategy.
 The Focus Equity Strategy invests primarily in U.S equity securities-regardless of capitalization-and seeks long-term capital appreciation while incurring a low risk of permanent capital loss.
-The Strategy uses a concentrated and low turnover investment approach, and generally seeks to invest in what we believe are high quality growth-oriented companies trading at discounts to our assessment of their intrinsic value.
-Broad Run has determined that no appropriate benchmark for the Composite exists because the Focus Equity Strategy has minimal exposure to a number of sectors and is invested across the market capitalization spectrum. - C. Valuations are computed and performance is reported in U.S. dollars. - D. The Focus Equity Composite was created in October 2012; its inception date is September 1, 2009.
-For the time period September 1, 2009 to October 26, 2012, the Composite is composed solely of an equity mutual fund.
-Broad Run's Managing Members served as Portfolio Managers for this equity mutual fund while employed at the fund's Advisor.
-For the time period October 27, 2012 to February 28, 2013, the Composite is composed solely of the successor equity mutual fund.
-Broad Run is engaged as the sole Sub-advisor of the successor equity mutual fund.
-Broad Run is engaged as the sole Sub-advisor of the successor equity mutual fund.
+The Strategy uses a concentrated and low turnover investment approach, and generally seeks to invest in what the firm believes are high-quality growth-oriented companies trading at discounts to Broad Run's assessment of their intrinsic value.
+Broad Run has determined that no appropriate benchmark for the composite exists because the Focus Equity Strategy has minimal exposure to a number of sectors and invests across the market capitalization spectrum. - C. Valuations are computed and performance is reported in U.S. dollars. - D. The Focus Equity Composite was created in October 2012; its inception date is September 1, 2009.
+For the time period September 1, 2009 to October 26, 2012, the composite is composed solely of an equity mutual fund.
+Broad Run's managing members served as portfolio managers for this equity mutual fund while employed at the fund's advisor.
+For the time period October 27, 2012 to February 28, 2013, the composite is composed solely of the successor equity mutual fund to the aforementioned equity mutual fund.
+Broad Run is engaged as the sole sub-advisor of the successor equity mutual fund (managing 100% of its assets) by its new advisor, and the firm's managing members serve as portfolio managers for the successor equity mutual fund.
 Broad Run has met the GIPS portability requirements to link the returns of the equity mutual fund and the successor equity mutual fund.
-For the time period after February 28, 2013, the Composite is composed of the successor equity mutual fund aspearate accounts.
-Currently, the assets in the mutual fund comprise a significant majority of the Composite's assets. - E. Gross of fees returns are calculated gross of management and custodial fees and net of transaction costs.
-Net of fees returns are calculated by deducting the monthly-equivalent amount of our highest applicable annual management fee of 1.00% ("Model Net Fee"), as described in our Form ADV, Part 2A (without the benefit of breakpoints) from the monthly composite gross return.
-All returns presented in the above tables (including the reference index) include the reinvestment of dividends, interest income, and capital gains. - F. The annual composite dispersion presented is a dollar-weighted standard deviation of the gross returns for all accounts in the composite for the entire year, using beginning of period values. - G. The three-year annualized standard deviation measures the variability of the gross returns of the composite and the reference index over the preceding 36-month period. - H. Broad Run's standard annual asset based management fee schedule is 1% of the account's total assets on the first \$5,000,00 and 0.85% thereafter.
-Gross performance results do not reflect the deduction of Broad Run's investment advisory fee, which will affect a client's total return. - 1 n.m.
-Not statistically meaningful, five or less accounts in composite for the entire year.
+For the time period after February 28, 2013, the composite is composed of the successor equity mutual fund and separate accounts.
+Currently, the assets in the mutual fund comprise a significant majority of the composite's assets. - E. Gross of fees returns are calculated gross of management and custodial fees and net of transaction costs.
+Net of fees returns are calculated by deducting the monthly-equivalent amount of Broad Run's highest applicable annual management fee of 1.00% ("Model Net Fee"), as described in the firm's Form ADV, Part 2A (without the benefit of breakpoints) from the monthly composite gross return.
+All returns presented in the above tables (including the reference index) include the reinvestment of dividends, interest income, and capital gains. - F. The annual composite dispersion presented is a dollar-weighted standard deviation of the gross returns for all accounts in the composite for the entire year, using beginning of period values. - G. The three-year annualized standard deviation measures the variability of the gross returns of the composite and the reference index over the preceding 36-month period. - H. Broad Run's standard annual asset-based management fee schedule is 1% of the account's total assets on the first \$5 million and 0.85% thereafter.
+Gross performance results do not reflect the deduction of Broad Run's investment advisory fee, which will affect a client's total return.